davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/aNewFamily/index.md

 {{/if-has-not-flag}}
 {{/if-has-flag}}

-After the feat, the thing retreated into the thicket, and the members of the covenant dispersed.
+After the deed, the thing retreated into the thicket, and the members of the covenant dispersed.
 It was dawning.

 "How often do you do this?" asked {{playerName}}, trembling in horror.